 Identity theft is no laughing matter.
 Millions upon millions of Americans are victims of it.
 Though the true number is not known, it’s estimated that 15.4 million people in the United States had their identity stolen in 2016 alone.
+In the same year, the Federal Trade Commission (FTC) received approximately 3.1 million identity theft complaints.

 And it’s only expected to get worse.